CDRT/docs/su/su_dg.md

 Following the numerical order above, the upcoming sections will explain each of the System Update functions in further detail.

-?>Note: If the user does not want to proceed with the System Update function they are currently on, the user must click  **Cancel**  before the tool will allow you to exit the function tab and move on to another one.
+?>If the user does not want to proceed with the System Update function they are currently on, the user must click  **Cancel**  before the tool will allow you to exit the function tab and move on to another one.

 **1. Get New Updates**